webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 To hopefully make this more clear, the fact that the vertex shader and fragment shader are in the same string in our examples is just a convenience.
-We could also split them into separate modules
+We could also split them into separate modules:

 ```js
 -  const module = device.createShaderModule({